 Sichuan delicacies are best served at Ba Shan Spicy Noodles, where you can get a perfect taste of traditional and spicy noodles from this province north of China!
-For the vegetarians out there, Ving Kei Tao Fu Min Sek specialises in tofu dishes.
-Signature specialties include their signature bean curd pudding, soy bean milk and bean curd soup noodles.
+For the vegetarians out there, Ving Kei Tao Fu Min Sek specializes in tofu dishes.
+Signature specialties include their signature bean curd pudding, soybean milk, and bean curd soup noodles.
 The wildly popular store once sold more than 400 bowls of tofu desserts in a single day!
 To know more about their opening hours, contacts and full menu check their website here.

 Live Music, Western bites and Drinks

 The Roadhouse Macau serves exquisite food, mostly in large portions so people can share if they want.
 With a menu covering food from Mexico to the Phillipines, there is a lot to choose from!
-Let’s not forget Duffy’s wide array of beer and whisky, as any other great Irish bar.
+Let’s not forget Duffy’s wide array of beer and whiskey, like any other great Irish bar.
 The Roadhouse Macau even has some American-style dishes, such as BBQ ribs!
-However, this is not your everyday Western food stop; besides killing that crave for hamburgers and Tex-Mex, The Roadhouse Macau offers daily live music!
+However, this is not your everyday Western food stop; besides killing that craving for hamburgers and Tex-Mex, The Roadhouse Macau offers daily live music!
 Aside from its rock-style in-house band, it frequently hosts several concerts for foreign music groups.
-Rock, punk, soul and acoustic are styles you might find here.
-Combine tourists, Cotai workers wanting to unwind and music lovers who flock in every night–especially during the weekends–with great music and exquisite, uncomplicated food, the result is an Irish-style pub bar full of good vibes and a welcoming outdoor area!
+Rock, punk, soul, and acoustic are styles you might find here.
+Combine tourists, Cotai workers wanting to unwind, and music lovers who flock in every night–especially during the weekends–with great music and exquisite, uncomplicated food, the result is an Irish-style pub bar full of good vibes and a welcoming outdoor area!

 Where to Stay